statmike/What-Is-SAS/README.md

 - [X] tie existing graphs to new data structure
 - [X] delete "dump this" and "testing stuff" - consolidated into testing stuff
 - [ ] complete prototype of overall - too big and very busy BUT complete
-  - [ ] engineer out the need for special coding for SAS Visual Analytics and SAS IML
+  - [X] engineer out the need for special coding for SAS Visual Analytics and SAS IML
   - [ ] separate sas 9 platform into:
     - [ ] on Viya - a cluster inside Viya
     - [ ] not on Viya - a cluster outside Viya
   - [X] add actionSets
     - [X] add actions as nested table beneath each actionset
     - [X] removed actionsets that add no actions listed: nmf in VS and VDMML
-    - [ ] deal with duplicate names of actionsets across products and actions with same name as actionset - is this needed or does product > port=actionset:action enough?
-Look at tmMine in VA and VTA
   - [ ] figure out borders: product > proc / actions > items > nested table items (actions)
   - [ ] add hyperlinks:
     - [ ] names of products